wp-plugins/tumblr-widget-for-wordpress/readme.txt

 + *Maximum number of posts to display:* This number is a *maximum,* as the text suggests.

++ *Link title to Tumblr:* Turns the widget title into a link to your Tumblr's URL.
+If you don't enter a title in the title field, you won't get a link.

 + *Link to each post on Tumblr* When checked, this displays the date of the Tumblr post, linking the date to the original post on the Tumblr site.

 + *Add inline CSS padding* Adds a CSS style rule adding 8 pixels of padding above and below each Tumblr post.
 Disable to prevent it messing up your own CSS.

++ *Set video width:* Resizes videos to help them fit in your theme.
+Enter a value in pixels.
+50px is the minimum.
+Height will be adjusted automatically in proportion to the width you choose.

 + *Show:* Include or exclude different post types in the feed.